rapkosi/digisoc/talk.md

 Smart homes can monitor and manage the water it uses. we can optimize the industrial water use, predict maintenance of water plants and generate early warning system for water infrastructure.
 By constantly monitoring the water running through pipes, underground leaks get detected early on and can be fixed more efficiently.

-AI driven drones can real-time monitoring of rivers and lakes possible.
+AI driven drones make real-time monitoring of rivers and lakes possible.
 This will not only help to increase the quality of fresh water but also of oceans.
 A big amount of the oceans' toxins come from rivers leading into it.
 An we can ensure adequate sanitation of water reserves.

-All this data will also help prediction droughts.
+All this data will also help predicting droughts.
 We can run simulations for drought planning and thus can lower the impact the drought will have.
 Like this we can prevent situations from happening as it currently does in Cape Town, California or the Horn of Africa.

 ## Slide 11 -- Clean Air

 Around 92% of the world's people live in places that fail to meet World Health Organization air quality guidelines.
 According to the WHO, around 7 million people die annually from exposure to air pollution.
 This is one death out of every eight globally!

 With AI we can optimize sensor-based air purifying systems.
 Building carbon capture and storage systems.
 Real-time air pollution monitoring and simulation allows us to detect the source.
-With enough data we will even have to ability to forecast pollution levels.
+With enough data we will even have the ability to forecast pollution levels.
 Which will help not only in warning humans but also in transport management.

-Well sounds to have the option to forecast air pollution but it would be way better to solution to get rid of pollution as a whole and change to clean fuels.
+Well sounds good to have the option to forecast air pollution but it would be way better of a solution to get rid of pollution as a whole and change to clean fuels.
 Here can AI also help.
 AI works better with huge amount of data than humans do, so AI can help the industry and researches to build advanced batteries and fuel-cell designs.

 <br><br>